artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 * *Português (Brasil)*: por [**Danilo Lopes da Silva**](http://www.armarinhosdonaflor.com.br/).
 * *Italiano*: da [**Angelo Lazzari**](http://www.redtulp.com/).

-== Soporte técnico ==
+== Support ==
-Dado que **WooCommerce - APG Weight and Postcode/State/Country Shipping** es totalmente gratuito, **Art Project Group** sólo proporciona el servicio de [**Soporte técnico**](http://www.wcprojectgroup.es/tienda/ticket-de-soporte) previo pago.
-En ningún caso **Art Project Group** proporciona ningún tipo de soporte técnico gratuito.
+Since **WooCommerce - APG Weight and Postcode/State/Country Shipping** is totally free, **Art Project Group** only provides payment [**Technical Support**](http://www.wcprojectgroup.es/tienda/ticket-de-soporte) service.
+In any case **Art Project Group** provide any kind of free technical support.

-== ¿Por qué está esta página en español? ==
-Mientras WordPress no nos permita a los desarrolladores realizar esta página en más de un idioma, elegiremos siempre el español.

-A pesar de que es una apuesta muy arriesgada y de que reduce mucho las posibilidades de propagación de nuestros plugins, creemos que la comunidad hispana de WordPress es lo suficientemente amplia como para abocarla al idioma inglés hasta el final de los tiempos.

-Por ello regalamos a esa gran comunidad hispana nuestros plugins con interfaces, instrucciones, tutoriales, soporte y páginas web en *WordPress.org* en español.

-Esperamos que os guste nuestra iniciativa.

-== Donación ==
+== Donation ==
-¿Te ha gustado y te ha resultado útil **WooCommerce - APG Weight and Postcode/State/Country Shipping** en tu sitio web?
-Te agradeceríamos una [pequeña donación](http://www.artprojectgroup.es/tienda/donacion) que nos ayudará a seguir mejorando este plugin y a crear más plugins totalmente gratuitos para toda la comunidad WordPress.
+Did you liked and you have proved useful **WooCommerce - APG Weight and Postcode/State/Country Shipping** on your website?
+We would appreciate a [small donation](http://www.artprojectgroup.es/tienda/donacion) that will help us to continue improving this plugin and create more plugins totally free for the entire WordPress community.

-== Gracias ==
+== Thanks ==
-* A [Andy_P](http://profiles.wordpress.org/andy_p/) y [Mantish](http://wordpress.org/support/profile/mantish) por el gran plugin y la modificación que han inspirado **WooCommerce - APG Weight and Postcode/State/Country Shipping**.
+* To [Andy_P](http://profiles.wordpress.org/andy_p/) and [Mantish](http://wordpress.org/support/profile/mantish) for the great plugin and modification that have inspired **WooCommerce - APG Weight and Postcode/State/Country Shipping**.
-* A todos los que lo usáis.
-* A todos los que ayudáis a mejorarlo.
-* A todos los que realizáis donaciones.
-* A todos los que nos animáis con vuestros comentarios.

-¡Muchas gracias a todos!
+* To all that use it.
+* All that you help to improve it.
+* All you made donations.
+* All that you encourage us with your comments.

+Thank you very much to all!